-Table 5: Operational (Guidelines - Modified Option (Post-conversion) Initial Resource Allocation Priority After the conversion date, the priority is low for the allocation of initial action forces and equal to Limited.
+Table 5: Operational Guidelines - Modified Option (Post-conversion) Initial Resource Allocation Priority After the conversion date, the priority is low for the allocation of initial action forces and equal to Limited.
 Exception: When on-the-ground actions are warranted, the resource allocation priority is equivalent to the management option designation of the site being protected.
 For example, if an action on a fire within post-conversion Modified is an attempt to keep the fire from burning on to a Full site, the resource allocation priority should be equal to that given to Full.
 Detection Detection coverage will be commensurate with fire conditions and availability of detection resources.
 Jurisdictional agencies may negotiate additional detection flights with protecting agencies.
-Initial Notification Requirements Immediately contact jurisdictional agencies whose lands may be impacted by the fire during the first two burning periods.
+Initial Notification Requirements Immediately contact the affected jurisdictional agency(ies).
+All jurisdictions that may be impacted by the fire within 48 hours should be notified as soon as possible.
 Default Initial Action (Standard Response) Conduct surveillance, assessment, and site protection as warranted.
 Initial Action 1.
 Protect human life.
 Priorities 2.
 Protect qualifying sites and natural resources from damage by wildfire.
 3. Allow fires to burn naturally to the extent possible in order to protect, maintain, and enhance natural and cultural resources and maintain natural fire regimes.
 Extended Action Periodic surveillance will continue for the duration of the fire to evaluate fire behavior and threats.
 Surveillance frequency will be determined by the protecting agency in coordination with the affected jurisdictional agencies.
 If the pre-designated surveillance response is no longer appropriate, a decision support process including situational assessment and risk analysis will be used to develop incident-specific objectives, requirements, and courses of action; and document the rationale behind them.
-Contact additional jurisdictional agencies if their lands become threatened.
+Assess fires periodically and contact additional jurisdictional agencies if their lands are potentially threatened.
 Resource Benefit Objectives It is routinely appropriate to manage all or part of post-conversion Modified fires for resource benefit.
 A documented decision analysis and support process may be needed based on complexity or initiated at the discretion of an affected jurisdictional agency.